 A SOW is an important tool that determines the boundaries of a client project and provides the foundation for measuring performance against project goals.
 Creating a SOW can be challenging, as there are many forms and section it can contain.
 Using a standard SOW template can ensure all necessary details are captured, and we make it easy to ensure all details are covered by providing a template you can use to create your own.

 Ambiguity can lead to misunderstandings that affect project success.
 Having a SOW in place that defines how a particular project will be accomplished through specific deliverables and objectives can help avoid miscommunication.

 In addition to providing legal protections to independent professionals and their clients, a SOW can also be used as a communication tool to help a project stay on course.
 Use it in initial client meetings to manage expectations and craft a project plan.
 If there are approved changes that modify a project timeline, update the SOW throughout the course of the project.

 Taking the time to capture the right information and clearly define a SOW will help you properly plan and manage your projects, leading to lasting client relationships and more future business.
 Our Scope of Work template can help you create a Scope of Work that meets your needs.

 1. Introduction and general information

 The introduction is where you will include basic project information so you and your client are on the same page.
-In this section, you will indicate the parties to the SOW and when it is excuted.
+In this section, you will indicate the parties to the SOW and when it is executed.
 Also include technology and acronyms, client information, and a supplier autonomy statement.

 2. Project information

 In this part of the SOW, you will include all pertinent project information so that expectations are clearly set.
-You will detail the the project purpose, summary, payment type, duration, work location, description of servicees, roles and responsibilities, deliverables, status reports, and acceptance criteria.
+You will detail the project purpose, summary, payment type, duration, work location, description of services, roles and responsibilities, deliverables, status reports, and acceptance criteria.